 - 1/4 cup maple syrup

 - 2 sprigs fresh rosemary 3" - 4" each

 - 1/4 tsp salt

-Trim any excess fat from the chicken and sprinkle with salt.
+Trim any excess fat from the chicken then sprinkle with salt and pepper.

 - Place chicken in the marinade and stir to ensure chicken is coated well.